-HBase works seamlessly with Hadoop, sharing its file system and serving as a direct input and output to Hadoop jobs.
+HBase works seamlessly with Hadoop, sharing its file system and serving as a direct input and output to the MapReduce framework and execution engine.
 HBase also integrates with Apache Hive, enabling SQL-like queries over HBase tables, joins with Hive-based tables, and support for Java Database Connectivity (JDBC).

 You can use HBase for random, repeated access to and modification of large volumes of data.
 HBase provides low-latency lookups and range scans, along with efficient updates and deletions of individual records.

-Here are several HBase use cases for you to consider:
+Here are several HBase use cases to consider: